OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 3\.
 License to GitHub Policies

-This Agreement is licensed under the Creative Commons Attribution license.
-You may use it freely under the terms of the Creative Commons license.
+This Agreement is licensed under this Creative Commons Zero license.
+For details, see our site-policy repository.

 H. API Terms

 **Short version:** _You agree to these Terms of Service, plus this Section H, when using any of GitHub's APIs (Application Provider Interface), including use of the API through a third party product that accesses GitHub._

-1\.
-Limitation of Liability for API Use

-You understand and agree that GitHub is not liable for any direct, indirect, incidental, special, consequential or exemplary damages, including but not limited to damages for loss of profits, goodwill, use, data or other intangible losses (even if GitHub has been advised of the possibility of such damages), resulting from your use of the API or third-party products that access data via the API.

-2\.
 No Abuse or Overuse of the API

 Abuse or excessively frequent requests to GitHub via the API may result in the temporary or permanent suspension of your account's access to the API.
 GitHub, in our sole discretion, will determine abuse or excessive usage of the API.
 We will make a reasonable attempt to warn you via email prior to suspension.